 The Firefighters and Police Officer's Pension Plan Board has adopted the following procedures.
 Please see the following links to review these procedures.

-Log onto the Prudential website (plan's recordkeeper) and click on the link for this closed, defined contribution plan to view your account balance and make changes to your investment allocation.
+- Log onto the ICMA-RC website (plan's recordkeeper) and click on the link for this closed, defined contribution plan to view your account balance and make changes to your investment allocation.
 Firefighters and Police Officers employed after 2003 do not have account balances in this plan.

 Pension Plan for Firefighters and Police Officers (closed, old Defined Benefit Plan) Contract Number 17222